lukaselmer/renuo-workflow/README.md

 ## Summary

-Contains the chrome extension to enhance the Renuo workflow, see /ext.
+Contains the chrome extension to enhance the Renuo workflow, see /app.

+Use ```grunt serve``` for development.